 Ruby shook her head.

-- As this story was written and serialized before the original Sega Saturn release of Baroque, it includes many designs and concepts that were either cut or modified by the time of the game’s release date.
-The first Abnormal encountered, for instance, is an apparently cut design we don’t get to see in-game, but the Playstation visual novel adaptation “Baroque Syndrome” changes it into a Liar.
-Unexpectedly, the gigantic infant creature is retained in the visual novel, and can be partially seen in Eisaku Kito’s concept model for Baroque’s protagonist where its head forms the surface the protagonist stands upon.
+- As this story was written and serialized before the original Sega Saturn release of Baroque, it includes some designs and concepts that were either cut or modified by the time of the game’s release.
+The first Grotesque encountered, for instance, is an apparently cut design we don’t get to see in-game, but the Playstation visual novel adaptation “Baroque Syndrome” changes it into one of the (visually similar) Liar Grotesques.
+Unexpectedly, the gigantic infant creature is retained in the visual novel.
+This design is partially depicted in Eisaku Kito’s concept model for Baroque’s protagonist, in which Koriel #12 is shown standing atop the head of its corpse.